muradnajafli/search-engine/Readme.md

 ## Introduction

-Lets imaging that we need to implement online cinema.
+Let's imagine that we need to implement online cinema.
 It provides access to a lot of video content and other data, which are related to the content. **Asset** - is the base abstract entity, which represents a content.
 It can have three **Type**'s - _VOD_ (video on demand), _LIVE_ (streams) and _CREW_ (people, who participate in movie making process).
 So, for example, user can find a movie, see small description, take a look on cast and crew